agsb/6502.toy/README.md

 The first RAM $0000-$03FF 1k reserved for system, and $00F0-$00FF 16 bytes at page zero.

-The Wozniac Monitor uses RAM at $0200-$027F as terminal input buffer and $0024-$002B at page zero.
+The Extended Wozniac Monitor uses RAM at $0200-$027F as terminal input buffer and $0024-$002B at page zero.

+The page $0300-$03FF is a list of references for devices and system (BIOS, MOS) routines.

+The pages $0400-$0FFF are reserved for future expansion, programs start at $1000 till $BFFF.

-the Forth uses RAM from $0400 and $00E0-$00EF 16 bytes at page zero.
+The Forth uses RAM from $1000 to $BFFF and $00E0-$00EF 16 bytes at page zero.